Adam-Sedlak-Brookings/pyplotbrookings/README.md

 -   `save()` saves a figure in the Brookings advised dpi values depending on content type.

+## Contact
+To report any bugs or discuss contributing to this package please contact Adam Sedlak or Valerie Wirtschafter.

 ## Examples
 Let's create a figure plot using `pyplotbrookings`.
 First we'll need some data